sezanzeb/input-remapper/README.md

 sudo systemctl restart input-remapper
 ```

-## Migrating old configs to version 2
+## Migrating beta configs to version 2

 If you never installed beta alongside v1, there is no need to do anything.